-Another key point you must keep in your mind before pressing the purchase button.
+Another key point you must keep in mind before pressing the purchase button.
 If your toe is not in comfort due to less space it not only irritates your toe but also transfers the pain to other parts of the foot because of imbalance which can inflame the plantar fascia ligament.

 Flexible but not too flexible

-The flexibility of the shoe must be within a range where it will ensure the reduction of impact, let you ride with the natural movement of feet.
+The flexibility of the shoe must be within a range where it will ensure the reduction of impact, and let you ride with the natural movement of feet.
 Too much flexibility will put pressure on your feet due to improper force distribution.

 If your shoe sole is stiff and sturdy it would prevent shocks and enable you to transfer maximum power to the pedal.